jhasanjay/adx-kafkaConnect-hol/hdi-standalone-nonesp/Module-14.md

 8. Creating some basic visualizations - we will repeat this in Azure Data Explorer
 <br>

+Screenshots of code have been deliberately included for the benefit of those who just want to read the lab.

 ## Download the Chicago crimes dataset and upload to blob storage staging zone

 ### 1. Navigate to the curation notebook and click on "run all"